okeshawarz/prospectus/draft5.md

-This essay is an attempt to engage some of the insights of classical economic thought on land and land-rents in answering modern economic questions of growth and distribution.
+This essay is an attempt to engage some of the insights of classical economic thought on land and land-rents in answering modern economic questions of growth and distribution; although the study of landlords and rents was central to the focus of political economy, the study of housing rents and urban real estate is conspicuously absent.
 I intend to incorporate some of the contributions of radical geography, particularly notions of *space*, *spatiality,* and *spatial hierarchies.* It is important to note here that I will largely be talking about *land*, which is only a subset of *spatial relations* that